-Dean Carson is a Bass Pediatric Scholar in the Department of Psychiatry and Behavioral Sciences at Stanford University and is also Director of Scientific and Clinical Operations at Trigemina.
-He received his PhD in psychopharmacology from the University of Sydney, Australia and completed postdoctoral training in pediatric psychopharmacology at Stanford University.
-He has over 10 years experience in CNS drug development.
-Dr. Carson's research expertise includes the use of preclinical behavioral and neurobiological models to identify novel drug targets for a broad range of psychiatric indications.
-He is also highly experienced in regulatory affairs, protocol design, and study execution for Phase I and II clinical trials in both pediatric and adult psychiatric populations.
+Dean Carson is Bass Pediatric Scholar in the Department of Psychiatry and Behavioral Sciences at Stanford University School of Medicine and Director of Scientific and Clinical Operations at Trigemina, Inc. He received his PhD in neuropharmacology from the University of Sydney, Australia and completed postdoctoral training in pediatric psychopharmacology at Stanford University.
+He has over 10 years experience in CNS drug development and his research expertise includes the use of preclinical behavioral and neurobiological models to identify novel drug targets for a broad range of CNS indications (autism, anxiety, addiction, pain).
+He is also highly experienced in regulatory affairs, clinical trial protocol design, and clinical operations for Phase I and II clinical trials in both pediatric and adult CNS indications.
 With over 20 peer-reviewed scientific articles in high impact journals including Molecular Psychiatry, Biological Psychiatry, and the Journal of Neuroscience he has a strong international reputation for conducting innovative translational research.
 He has received many awards and fellowships over the years including an Australian National Health and Medical Research Council fellowship and an Autism Speaks Translational Science Fellowship.

 Honors & Awards

 Bass Pediatric Scholar, Lucile Packard Children's Hospital (2014-2015)

 Meixner Translational Science Postdoctoral Fellowship, Autism Speaks (2012-2014)

 Dean of Medicine's Postdoctoral Fellowship, Stanford University School of Medicine (2012)

 Mosbacher Postdoctoral Fellowship, Autism Center, Stanford University (2011)

 Biomedical Postgraduate Research Scholarship, National Health & Medical Research Council, Australia (2010-2011)